ruby/spec/CONTRIBUTING.md

 #### Guard for bug

-In case there is a bug in MRI but the expected behavior is obvious First file a bug at https://bugs.ruby-lang.org/
+In case there is a bug in MRI but the expected behavior is obvious.
+First, file a bug at https://bugs.ruby-lang.org/.
-It is better to use a `ruby_version_is` guard if there was a release with the fix
+It is better to use a `ruby_version_is` guard if there was a release with the fix.

 ```ruby
 ruby_bug '#13669', ''...'2.5' do